 - Manufacturing error

-- Failure to warn the consumer about possible harm associated with the product
+- Failure to warn the consumer about possible harm associated with the products

 Under Massachusetts State law, product manufacturers, distributors, and designers have a responsibility to create and distribute safe products.
 The manufacturer has a duty to design and distribute devices that eliminate hazards from products.
 If the manufacturer creates a defective medical product or fails to provide reasonable and accurate warnings of the dangers associated with the device, it will be liable for any injury you have suffered.